The child has a pain in the back of his head. Common causes of headaches in children, preventive measures. Main causes of headaches

 Cephalgia in young children

-A feature of the course of cephalalgia in infants and children under 3-4 years old is that often the child cannot express his complaints.
+A peculiarity of the course of cephalgia in infants and children under 3-4 years of age is that often the child cannot express his complaints.

-The most common cause of pain syndrome becomes hydrocephalus, intoxication, congenital pathologies of blood vessels and brain tissues and other diseases.
+Most often the cause pain syndrome becomes hydrocephalus, intoxication, congenital pathologies of blood vessels and brain tissue and other diseases.
 An attack of pain may be accompanied by such phenomena as:

 • restlessness and irritability of the child;